 We know that you may have questions when deciding if a payday loan is right for you.
 Here are some common questions that borrowers have.

-A payday loan is a short-term, high-interest loan typically due on the borrower's next payday.
+A payday loan is a high-interest loan intended to be paid off in short order, typically due on the borrower's next payday.

 Payday loans often do not require a specific credit score, as eligibility is typically based on income and ability to repay.